ethanxli/statshandbook/README.md

 The integral of a probability density function gives the probability that a random variable falls within some interval.
 Probability mass functions are used for discrete distributions.
 It assigns a probability to each point in the sample space.

+### Softmax Regression

+Softmax Regression (synonyms: Multinomial Logistic, Maximum Entropy Classifier, or just Multi-class Logistic Regression) is a generalization of logistic regression that we can use for multi-class classification (under the assumption that the classes are mutually exclusive).
+In contrast, we use the (standard) Logistic Regression model in binary classification tasks.

 ### Standard deviation
 Standard deviation is a measure of dispersion of the data from the mean.